 Cast: Jun Ji-Hyun, Lee Jung-jae, Cho Jin-woong, Ha Jung-woo, Oh Dal-su

 This Korean espionage action movie is a perfect, thrilling, suspenseful choice for all those sitting bored right now.
 The film moves around an assassination plot that intends to bring out a Japanese group.
 Japanese forces have undertaken Korea, and now Yem Sek-Jin, a standing fighter, has carried out the plan to assassinate the Japanese commander.
 But before they succeed, they are deceived by their own group member.
 The opponents are also chasing them down, causing them to face bigger trouble.
 This epic movie is going to make you love it!
 The stunts, the efforts, the gunshots, everything has an excellent projection.
+On top of that, don’t forget to check out some other good action movies to stream that are in high demand on Netflix.

 Director: Jang Hang-jun